devsingh63866/jewellery-website/README.md

 ## 🚀 Deployment

-The project is deployed on **Render** as a static site using GitHub integration.
+The project is deployed on **Netifly** as a static site using GitHub integration.

 **Deployment steps:**